 We maintain a cyber risk management program designed to identify, assess, manage, mitigate, and respond to cybersecurity threats.
 Maintenance of IT assets, including daily security patch management.
-Periodic vulnerability scanning, identity access management controls including restricted access of privileged accounts (Multifactor authentication enforced).
+Periodic vulnerability scanning, identity access management controls including restricted access of privileged accounts (Multi-factor authentication enforced).
 Network integrity is safeguarded by employing web-based software, including endpoint protection, endpoint detection and response, spam gateway filtering, data loss prevention policies, SaaS monitoring, and remote monitoring on all devices.
 Industry-standard encryption protocols on workstations and email, critical data backups, and infrastructure maintenance.
 Incident response, cybersecurity strategy, and cyber risk advisory, assessment and remediation are maintained and supplied by a 3rd part SOC (Solutions Granted) that is NIST 800-171 compliant.

 In addition, our cybersecurity framework is meticulously crafted to anticipate and address threats before they can cause harm.
 We are vigilant in monitoring the ever-changing threat landscape, drawing on intelligence from a multitude of sources to remain at the forefront of potential vulnerabilities.
 Our Security Operations Center (SOC) is operational 24/7, utilizing cutting-edge threat detection tools that meet SOCII requirements, guaranteeing an immediate response capability.
 We implement stringent access control policies to ensure that only authorized individuals can interact with sensitive client data.
 Our Identity and Access Management (IAM) systems conform to ISO/IEC 27001 standards, offering secure authentication processes that encompass multi-factor authentication (MFA) and role-based access controls (RBAC).
 These safeguards are essential in preserving the integrity and confidentiality of client information.
-By employing Randtronics remote encryption technology, we provide toptier security for client data, whether it's in use or at rest.
+By employing Randtronics remote encryption technology, we provide top-tier security for client data, whether it's in use or at rest.
 This leading-edge encryption solution surpasses industry benchmarks, delivering robust protection without compromising system performance.
-We regularly evaluate and refine our encryption protocols to thwart new cryptographic challenges.
-A third party-organization conducts frequent security audits to maintain unwavering compliance with legal and regulatory mandates such as GDPR, HIPAA, and CCPA.
+We regularly evaluate and regulatory mandates such as GDPR, HIPAA, and CCPA.
 These audits are a cornerstone of our cyber risk management program, embracing established best practices and standards in cybersecurity and information technology.
 Our comprehensive policies cover various aspects including information security, access on/offboarding, and account management, directing the protective measures our management team implements to shield IT assets, data, and services from threats and vulnerabilities.